 ABOUT THE AUTHOR:

-Ben Bartlett has been involved with The FA as a coach educator since 2007.
-Now a Senior Youth Coach educator, Ben has also previously worked at Chelsea FC Ladies as General Manager & Director of Coaching and is known as a real innovator in coach education in England.
+Ben Bartlett is a former FA Coach Developer and now Head of Coaching at Fulham FC Academy.
+Ben has also previously worked at Chelsea FC Ladies as General Manager & Director of Coaching and is known as a real innovator in coach education in England.